-- The network can be used as a content-addressable memory by setting the activities of the units to correspond to a partial pattern.
+- Given any set of weights and any initial state, parallel relaxation eventually steers the network into a stable state. - The network can be used as a content-addressable memory by setting the activities of the units to correspond to a partial pattern.
 To retrieve the pattern, we need only supply a portion of it. - Parallel relaxation is nothing more than search, albeit of a different style.
 The stable states correspond to local minima in the search space. - The network corrects errors: if the initial state contains inconsistencies, the network will settle into the solution that violates the fewest constraints offered by the inputs.